coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. attr:: bypass_check(guard{? = {| yes | no } })
    :name: bypass_check(guard)

-   Similar to :flag:`Guard Checking`, but on a per-declaration basis.
+   This :term:`boolean attribute` is similar to the :flag:`Guard Checking` flag, but on a per-declaration basis.
 Disable guard checking locally with ``bypass_check(guard)``.

 .. flag:: Positivity Checking